Rose Garden setting for Trump's second state dinner

 Rupert Murdoch, the Australian-born founder and owner of the parent company of Fox News Channel, one of Trump's favored cable news networks, was a guest at the previous White House state dinner for Australia some 13 years ago.
 Murdoch was expected to show up again on Friday, though his representative did not respond to a request for comment on his plans.

+Beyond socializing, the leaders plan talks on military, intelligence and economic issues, especially as they relate to the Indo-Pacific region.
+They intend to sign a memorandum of understanding to further U.S. and Australia cooperation in space, according to a senior administration official.

+Trump and Morrison also will discuss how to ensure a stable market and supply of minerals known as rare earths, which are widely used in electric cars and cellphones, the official said.
+They will roll out programs for the countries to work together on recycling ocean plastics, which harm marine wildlife and fishing, said the official, who was not authorized to provide details of the meetings and spoke only on condition of anonymity.

-Australia last received the high diplomatic honor of a U.S. state visit in 2006, when then-President George W. Bush feted Prime Minister John Howard.
+Australia last received the high diplomatic honor of a U.S. state visit in 2006, when President George W. Bush feted Prime Minister John Howard.

 Follow Darlene Superville on Twitter: http://www.twitter.com/dsupervilleap